Trish James, Acting Director

 Fax: (440) 888-1343

 Parma Heights residents, 60 years of age and older, are invited to participate in the Senior Center

-The City provides door-to-door transportation to Parma Heights senior, adult handicapped and disabled residents by appointment for shopping, medical appointments and more Monday through Friday, 7:30 a.m. to 2:30 p.m. .
+The City provides curb-to-curb transportation to Parma Heights senior, adult handicapped and disabled residents by appointment for shopping, medical appointments and more Monday through Friday, 8 a.m. to 3:30 p.m. .
 Please register in person at the Center and call at least two working days in advance to schedule transportation appointments.
 The suggested donation is $3 for transportation.
 A transportation schedule is available in our Senior newsletter found on our website under Publications.

 Congregate Meal Program: